What is Revenue-based Financing?

 Revenue-based financing seems similar to debt financing because investors are entitled to regular repayments of their initially invested capital.
 However, revenue-based funding does not involve interest payments.
 Instead, the repayments are calculated using a particular multiple that results in returns that are higher than the initial investment.
 Also, in revenue-based financing, a company is not required to provide collateral to investors.

-Unlike equity-based investment models, revenue-based financing does not involve the transfer of a stake in a company to investors.
-However, it is common that some equity warrants can be issued to the investors.
+Unlike equity-based investment models, there is no transfer of an ownership stake in a company to investors.
+However, it is common that some equity warrants may be issued to investors.
 Finally, in such an investment model, a company is not required to provide investors with seats on the board of directors.

 How Does Revenue-based Financing Work?

 Imagine you are the CEO of a small SaaS company.
 You believe that further growth of the company may be ensured by an expansion that requires the injection of an additional $1 million in capital.
 However, you are not able to obtain a loan from banks, and shareholders are not willing to dilute their stake in the company by attracting new investors using equity-based financing.
 Thus, you decide to raise the capital using revenue-based financing.

 Your company arranges a deal with ABC Capital, which specializes in revenue-based financing.
 The deal states that ABC Capital will provide the required $1 million in exchange for a portion of your revenues.
 Your company will be required to make monthly installment payments equal to 2.5% of your overall revenue.
 Additionally, you need to pay 1.5x multiple of the original amount to compensate the investors for the risk.